got started in November 2004. We're a voluntary non-profit community website, started by a resident of Roxbury Township, New Jersey.

 of The Roxbury Historic Trust and work

-with them and others to increase involvement and interest in historical
+with them to increase involvement and interest in historical

 preservation.
-In 2017 we added pages for the Roxbury Historical Society.
+In 2017 we were asked by the Roxbury Historical Society to

 Most of the historical articles